-After looking at the cheap and very poorly made Divinci speakers a few days ago, we are now going to have a look at the completely opposite end of the spectrum Bozak Speakers.
+After looking at the cheap and very poorly madea few days ago, we are now going to have a look at the completely opposite end of the spectrum Bozak Speakers.
 These speakers were top of the line when they came out, designed for pure audio enthusiasts who only wanted the absolute best money could buy.
 Sadly Bozak speakers dissolved as a business in the 1980’s, but their range of speakers can still be found for sale second hand.
 In this article we are going to talk about what happened to the company, and looking at some of the more popular models that they sold over the years.

 A brief history of Bozak